ethereum/eth2.0-pm/eth2.0-implementers-calls/call_019.md

 * Minor spec changes TBD.
 * We are negotiating an external protocol audit.

 **Mike**: From last call we get some feedback on from production readiness to implementation and test environment.
 We're taking action on  a lot of things that came up.
-For JVM LibP2P, I think Jannik covered it.
+For JVM LibP2P, I think Jonny covered it.
 Web3 Lab which is also looking to get involved too. so we may get more Firepower on the implementation.
 But, even without that it seems to be progressing pretty well.
-On the production readiness of JVM LibP2P, we followed up with Chainsafe folks, who have worked on JS libP2P and know what its flaws and warts work.
+On the production readiness of JS LibP2P, we followed up with Chainsafe folks, who have worked on JS libP2P and know what its flaws and warts work.
 We are looking at making a grant to fix up things, mostly documentation issues so we now have a full-time writer on working on specifications for LibP2P.
 I know that's been a weak spot.
 Everyone who tries to implement it how can I implement this without a proper specification.
 We’ve a full time writer and will continue it indefinitely.
 There was some benchmarking at the scaling Ethereum event in Toronto .
 We are working with White block to try to iterate on those tests.
 Its good initial work we’ve done.

 **Danny**: There is telegram channel where you can ask questions with Mike to be better directed.
 Any questions?

 **Jacek**: Yeah I have one.
 I was thinking about the transports and there has been lose plan to move on to maybe TLS.
 Any thoughts on that or progress updates?

-**Matt**: Yeah, it is the intention to move on to TLS.
+**Mike**: Yeah, it is the intention to move on to TLS.
 The status of TLS varies with implementation.
 Whether it is complete or not various implementation.
-We've working TLS1.3 implementation, LibP2P implementation.
+We've working TLS1.3 implementation in go-LibP2P implementation.
 I do not believe we have one in JS and other languages, but the point is not all of them have it.
 So, we are going to be falling back.

 **Jacek**: Two aspects to that question :
 1. Is it finalized how LibP2P over TLS should look like from spec perspective or functionality perspective?
 For clients, do they have something to implement?
 2. Are there any concerns that would prevent TLS from becoming the de facto transport for where  LibP2P runs implementations have caught up?

-**Matt**: On your last question, I am not TLS expert but talking to our expert Martin, there's no reason why we would not eventually go 100% TLS once implementation are caught up.
+**Mike**: On your last question, I am not TLS expert but talking to our expert Martin, there's no reason why we would not eventually go 100% TLS once implementation are caught up.
 We have no theoretical reason not to do that.

 **Jacek**: From a client perspective, on spec, have you decided on what you want?

-**Matt**: I think we're happy with Go implementation and want to turn that into a spec.
+**Mike**: I think we're happy with Go implementation and want to turn that into a spec.
 I can follow up with Martin, who is TLS expert and implemented that.
 Overall we're satisfied.
 There are a few issues with Rust TLS which Rust main library does not support self designed certificates which we would like to use in some cases.
 There are some open questions.
 SO, NO, we are not fully certain but we're extremely close.

 I think, it's not our intention to re-implement TLS on in every language.
 We're mostly relying on language standard libraries - Go or node1 for JS